kube-rs/kube/README.md

 See [controller-rs](https://github.com/clux/controller-rs) for a full example with [actix](https://actix.rs/).

 ## Reflector
 The biggest abstraction exposed in this client is `Reflector<T, U>`.
+This is effectively a cache of a resource that's meant to "reflect the state in etcd".

-This is a struct with the internal behaviour for watching kube resources, and updating internal state.
+It handles the api mechanics for watching kube resources, tracking resourceVersions, and maintaining an internal cache map.

-Ideally, you just feed in `T` as a `Spec` struct and `U` as a `Status` struct, which can be as complete or incomplete as you like.
+To use it, you just feed in `T` as a `Spec` struct and `U` as a `Status` struct, which can be as complete or incomplete as you like.
 Here, using the complete structs via [k8s-openapi](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodSpec.html):

 ```rust
 use k8s_openapi::api::core::v1::{PodSpec, PodStatus};